holepunchto/hyper-dht-prom-alias-rpc/README.md

 `secret` is the secret shared with the server.

-`dht` is a [HyperDHT](https://github.com/holepunchto/hyperdht) instance.
+`protomuxRpcClient` is a [Protomux RPC Client](https://github.com/holepunchto/protomux-rpc-client) instance.
 Its lifecycle is NOT managed by the rpc client.

 #### `const updated = await client.registerAlias(alias, targetKey, hostname, service)`